darktable-org/dtdocs/content/module-reference/processing-modules/white-balance.md

 ## button bar

 The button bar is simple addition that allows one-click access to the internal white balance settings.
-You can disable this by editing your `darktablerc` file.
+You can disable this by editing your `Anselrc` file.
 Find the line that says

 ```
 plugins/darkroom/temperature/button_bar=TRUE